Iowa caucuses a wide-open race, with voting underway in pivotal contest

 TRACK LIVE IOWA RESULTS RIGHT HERE

 The other candidates were not viable.
-Former Vice President Joe Biden received no votes.
+Biden received no votes.
 The results can hardly be considered meaningful -- some 200,000 people are expected to caucus Monday night.

 This is the first time Iowa Democrats have held caucuses outside Iowa.
 The remote sites are intended to make the caucuses more inclusive to Iowans living out of state or abroad.